Theanine Supplement

 5. Found in Lipton?

-Do you know that theanine content decreases with leaf age?
-Young tea buds contain high level of l-theanine, which gets converted to catechins as leaves mature.
+Young tea buds contain high levels of l-theanine, which gets converted to catechins as the leaves mature.

 If you are a tea drinker, you may be disappointed to learn that typical green tea sold in the Western hemisphere contains less than 10 milligrams per cup.

-This is bad news, scientists have found that you need as much as 50 to 200 milligrams of theanine to benefit, which is the same as 5 to 20 cups of green tea a day!
+This is bad news.
+Scientists have found that you need as much as 50 to 200 milligrams of theanine to benefit, which is the same as 5 to 20 cups of green tea a day!

 6. Which Is Better?
 Natural Or Synthetic?